Pugster1600/FPGA/notes/fpga_lec5.md

   return result;
 }

+//program first then try to create it in fpga

 ## The general concept here:
 - We are starting off with the MSB of the dividend
 - We are seeing if that MSB >= divisor